-In a majority of agreements that produce contract revenue, the Company receives a substantial up-front payment and additional payments upon the achievement of various milestones over the life of the agreement.
+In a majority of historical agreements that produced contract revenue, the Company received a substantial up-front payment and additional payments upon the achievement of various milestones over the life of the agreement.
 This results in deferred revenue and is relieved upon delivery of the applicable Smart Stickers or RNA extraction results.
 Changes in accounts receivable and deferred revenue were not materially impacted by any other factors.

 The Company records a deferred revenue liability if a customer pays consideration before the Company transfers a good or service to the customer.
 Deferred revenue primarily represents upfront milestone payments, for which consideration is received prior to when goods/services are completed or delivered.
 Upfront fees that are estimated to be recognized as revenue more than one year from the date of collection are classified as long-term deferred revenue.
-Short-term deferred revenue was \$1.4 million as of March 31, 2022 and December 31, 2021.
+Short-term deferred revenue as of June 30, 2022 and December 31, 2021 was \$1.3 million and \$1.4 million, respectively.

 Remaining performance obligations include deferred revenue and amounts the Company expects to receive for goods and services that have not yet been delivered or provided under existing agreements.
 For agreements that have an original duration of one year or less, the Company has elected the practical expedient applicable to such agreements and does not disclose the remaining performance obligations at the end of each reporting period.
-As of March 31, 2022, the estimated revenue expected to be recognized in future periods related to performance obligations that are unsatisfied for executed agreements with an original duration of one year or more was approximately \$0.1 million.
+As of June 30, 2022, the estimated revenue expected to be recognized in future periods related to performance obligations that are unsatisfied for executed agreements with an original duration of one year or more was approximately \$0.1 million.
 The Company expects to recognize revenue on the majority of these remaining performance obligations over the next two to three years.